patrickfav/singlestep-kdf/README.md

 ## Description

-The following is summarized and shorted version of [NIST 800-56C Rev1](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Cr1.pdf):
+The following is summarized and shortened version of [NIST 800-56C Rev1](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Cr1.pdf) chapter about the single-step KDF:

 Single Step KDF specifies a family of approved key-derivation functions (KDFs) that are executed in a single step; The input to each specified KDF includes the shared secret generated during the execution of a key-establishment scheme specified in [SP 800-56A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Ar2.pdf) or [SP 800-56B](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-56br1.pdf), an indication of the desired bit length of the keying material to be output, and, perhaps, other information (as determined by the particular implementation of the key-establishment scheme and/or key-derivation function).